Joel-Dandin/Quarantine-Management-System/README.md

-Quarantine-Management-System
+# Quarantine Management System

 This program used object-oriented programming principles to build an application with classes of Doctors and patients as human classes and classes of Bed, Supply, Room, and Hall for object classes.
 We can add and remove individual objects using these classes.
 There is a scheduling of events using these objects.

-# Compiling and running the program
+## Compiling and running the program

 For Windows